Luby's shooting: Perpetrator

 George Pierre Hennard (October 15, 1956 – October 16, 1991) was born in Sayre, Pennsylvania, into a wealthy family.
 Hennard was the son of a Swiss-born surgeon and a homemaker.
 He had two younger siblings, brother Alan and sister Desiree.
-Since the age of 5, he and his family moved across the country as his father worked at several army hospitals.
-They later moved to New Mexico, where his father worked at the White Sands Missile Range near Las Cruces.
-After graduating from Mayfield High School in 1974, he enlisted in the U.S. Navy and served for three years, until he was honorably discharged.
+From the age of 5, he moved with his family to various cities across the country as his father worked at several army hospitals.
+They settled in New Mexico, where his father worked at the White Sands Missile Range near Las Cruces.

+After graduating from Mayfield High School in 1974, Hennard enlisted in the U.S. Navy and served for three years, until he was honorably discharged.
 He later worked as a merchant mariner, but was dismissed for drug use.
-Several months later, he enrolled in a drug treatment program in Houston.
+Several months later, he enrolled in a drug treatment program in Houston, Texas.

 Early in the investigation of the massacre, the Killeen police chief said that Hennard "had an evident problem with women for some reason".
 After his parents divorced in 1983, his father moved to Houston, and his mother moved to Henderson, Nevada.
 The Glock 17 and Ruger P89 9mm pistols which he used were purchased in February 1991 at Mike's Gun House in Henderson.

 Hennard had begun to work at several different jobs, including construction crews in South Dakota and Killeen, while living part-time in Nevada with his mother.
-In Texas, he lived in a redbrick colonial home in Belton that his family had purchased in 1980 shortly after moving to Fort Hood.
+In Texas, he lived in a redbrick colonial home in Belton that his family had purchased in 1980 shortly after his father was hired at Fort Hood.

 Hennard had stalked two women, sisters 23-year-old Jill Fritz and 19-year-old Jana Jemigan, who lived two blocks away from him in his neighborhood.
 He sent them a five-page letter in June, part of which read: "Please give me the satisfaction of someday laughing in the face of all those mostly white treacherous female vipers from those two towns [Killeen and Belton] who tried to destroy me and my family" and "You think the three of us can get together some day?"
 He also wrote that he was "truly flattered knowing I have two teenage groupie fans".